lizhedm/chinese-lyrics-creation-assistant/README.md

 # chinese-lyrics-creation-assistant
 A tool for Chinese lyrics creation

-### Used for searching a Chinese pinyin when creating a Chinese song, the result includes all the pinyin which has the same rhyme with the input.
+### Used for searching a Chinese pinyin when creating a Chinese song, the result includes all the pinyin which have the same rhyme with the input one.

 ### A example: